 All children enjoy singing, painting, and dancing.
 Yet, as we grow up, this natural ability becomes suppressed and often lost.
 This course will reach out to the inner child in students and provide opportunities to support children in need of care and education in the community.
-Lectures, studio arts, research, field trips and volunteer work with children in the community will develop students’ competency as artists, parents, and educators.
-The course will also examine practices of education and self-cultivation from Eastern and Western perspectives.
+Lectures, studio arts, research, field trips and volunteer work with children in the community will develop students' competency as artists, parents, and educators.
+The course will also examine practices of education and self-cultivation from Eastern and Western perspectives and students will participate in the on-line Lunar New Year Festival.
 Our study will focus primarily on children of preschool age, 0-6 years old.

 Credit will be awarded in arts and human development.